TetraGrav/react-vscode-portfolio/public/pages/experience.md

   - NGS 777x component manager & central liaison between customers, engineers and suppliers.
   - Maintained NGS system components in windchill PLM while working with engineers & executives to deliver high quality products to the 777x.
   - facilitated the creation of technical documentation for FAA 777x component certification.
-  - Lead the analysis of fire & smoke detection systems for the 787 Dreamliner.
+  - Lead the data analysis & design of fire & smoke detection systems for the 787 Dreamliner.
+  - Conducted decompression analysis on Boeing's 747 Fuselage using Fortran and proprietary tooling
 - _**Technologies used:**_ Windchill PLM, SolidWorks, Visual Basic, Excel

 &nbsp;